For full protocol and links to zone calculator, http://bit.ly/threshold_test

 Whatever you choose to do, it's important that it doesn't impact negatively on the quality of your cycling training.

-This is your opportunity to practice the pacing, fuelling and hydration strategies that you'll use on your MTB Marathon.
+This is your opportunity to practice the pacing, fuelling and hydration strategies that you'll use on the Dirty Reiver as well as fine tuning your off-road riding skills.

 This session develops your ability to sprint and recover from multiple hard efforts.